Abdallah-SE/laravel-blog/README.md

  - 14 - Implement middlewares
  - 15 - User profiles
  - 16 - Tags Models with crud operations.
- - 17 - Making administrator users
+ - 17 - Making administrator users.
- - 18 - Installing our frontend theme
+ - 18 - Installing our frontend theme.
  - 19 - Pagination with laravel.
  - 19 - Change the dafault Pagination to wonderful Pagination with laravel.
  - 20 - Search functionality.